 Entertainment Performing Arts 7 Reasons to Love "Les Miserables" Why is Les Miz so darn cool?
-Share PINTEREST Email Print Theo Wargo/Staff/Getty Images Performing Arts Musical Theater Singing Acting Ballet Dance Stand Up Comedy By Wade Bradford Theater Expert M.A., Literature, California State University – Northridge B.A., Creative Writing, California State University – Northridge Wade Bradford, M.A., is an award-winning playwright and theater director.
-He wrote and directed seven productions for Yorba Linda Civic Light Opera's youth theater. our editorial process Wade Bradford Updated January 30, 2019 Les Miserables is just plain cool.
+Share PINTEREST Email Print Theo Wargo/Staff/Getty Images Performing Arts Musical Theater Singing Acting Ballet Dance Stand Up Comedy By Wade Bradford Theater Expert M.A. in Literature, California State University – Northridge B.A. in Creative Writing, California State University – Northridge Wade Bradford, M.A., is an award-winning playwright and theater director. our editorial process Wade Bradford Updated January 30, 2019 Les Miserables is just plain cool.
 From the novel to the West End/Broadway show, we analyze what exactly makes it one of the best musicals ever made.
 Reason #1: Author Victor Hugo The man who wrote Les Miserables experienced creative successes and personal challenges.
 Check out some of the highlights from Victor Hugo's long life: Born in France during Emperor Napoleon's reign.
 Not just a novelist but one of his country's favorite poets.
 Daughter and son-in-law drowned (prompting lots of tragic poetry).
 Spent almost two decades writing Les Miz.
 Lived in exile for over ten years.
 During later years, elected as a senator.
 Our favorite piece of trivia: Victor Hugo supposedly sent the world's shortest telegram when he wanted to know how his novel was selling.
 He sent a question mark; his publisher replied with an exclamation point.
 Reason #2: the Original Concept Album We love a good concept album.
 Whether its Sgt.
 Pepper's or The Dark Side of the Moon, these types of albums create a distinct mood They are filled with songs that flow from one to the next, often telling a story.
 Before it became a stage production, Les Miserables was just an album - but what an album!
 It contained twenty songs composed by Claude-Michel Schönberg with lyrics by Alain Boubil and Jean-Marc Natel, the men who would eventually craft a stage musical (and go on to create shows like and The Pirate Queen.)
 The album struck a chord with producer Cameron Mackentosh who was looking for something to top his latest hit Cats.
 He found it.
 Reason #3: Translated Into Twenty One Languages English lyricist Herbert Kretzmer took on the task of adapting the French lyrics for British and American theatergoers.
 Harder than it sounds.
 He had to create a lot of rhymes not found in the original text.
 In the process, Kretmer's translation helped to expand the musical into an epic three-hour event.
 The show's initial success snowballed into an international sensation.
 Today, Les Miserables has been adapted into over twenty different languages and performed in over forty nations.
 Reason #4: Jean Valjean The protagonist Jean Valjean is one of literature's most beloved characters.
 We first meet him as an embittered convict who cannot seem to relinquish his life as a thief.
 However, he is profoundly changed by an act of kindness and begins an incredible journey to save a young girl from a life of squalor.
 Jean Valjean gets some of the best musical moments including "Who Am I?", the beginning of "One Day More," and the heart-wrenchingly beautiful "Bring Him Home."
 As stated above, there have been a lot of productions around the world, which means there have been different Jean Valjeans performed by actors from Norway to Japan.
 Note: Every Les Miz fan should watch the Tenth Anniversary Celebration in which seventeen Jean Valjeans sing.
 Reason #5 Javert - Mr. Goody-Two-Shoes One of the best antagonist characters ever created, Javert is not your typical adversary.
 He is unrelenting but not villainous, unforgiving yet not without nobility.
 He believes that Jean Valjean is a criminal who must be punished, intent on following the letter of the law and disregarding the spirit.
 Javert has the honor of singing our absolute favorite song from the show: "Stars."
 Reason #6: the Revolving Stage Lately, national tours of Les Miz have opted for digital projections, but that's a shame because there is nothing more awesome in stage technology than a revolving stage.
 We had the pleasure of seeing the Broadway production in 1989, and we were amazed by the smoothness of the set changes, the scene transitions, and the choreography - all during 60 plus rotations on an enormous stage.
 We left mesmerized, and wondering if any of the cast members ever got motion sickness.
 Reason #7: Cool Casting Choices Colm Wilkinson, the original lead from the West End production, will always be the best Jean Valjean in our book.
 The 2012 filmmakers chose Hugh Jackman, a long time show-tune crooner long before he donned Wolverine's claws.
 Most people enjoyed Jackman's performance in the film.
 But Colm fans can take heart knowing that Mr. Wilkinson appeared in the film as the Bishop of Digne.
 The other significant characters are played by well-known British and American actors: Russel Crowe as Javert Anne Hathaway as Fantine Amanda Seyfried as Cossette Helena Bonham Carter as Mrs. Thénardier Sascha Baron Cohen as Mr. Thénardier There was a lot of buzz that Taylor Swift would be playing one the most sympathetic characters in Les Miz, the love-starved Éponine.
 Fortunately (no offense to Ms. Swift) the role is played by the more theater-savvy actress Samantha Barks.